 - Add the shrimp stock.

-- Add the shrimp, cook for another 5 minutes.
+- Turn the heat up to low-medium.
+Add the shrimp and cook for 5 minutes.